-- Before administering medication to any child we will require acknowledgement on the Famly app. - This agreement (usually a Medication Form via Famly) should include: - o the child's name - o the name of the medication - o the required dose and agreed time of administration - Clearly stated whether the medication is on-going or to be taken up until a particular date
+- Before administering medication to any child we will require acknowledgement on the Famly app. - This agreement (usually a Medication Form via Famly) should include: - $\circ$ the child's name - $\circ$ $\;$ the name of the medication - $\circ$ $\;$ the required dose and agreed time of administration - $\circ$ $\,$ Clearly stated whether the medication is on-going or to be taken up until a particular date - Possible side effects, and/or the information leaflet that is normally supplied by the manufacturer made available - Medication is only accepted if it has been prescribed and is in its original labelled container.

-- Possible side effects, and/or the information leaflet that is normally supplied by the manufacturer made available - Medication is only accepted if it has been prescribed and is in its original labelled container. - Where the medication is an adrenaline pen or inhaler (where there may be only occasional emergency use), it will have the expiry date of the medication recorded on the appropriate form. - Parents must notify the nursery IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home, or a change in strength/dose needs to be given. - Any change in the details listed above must be recorded on a new form with counter signature from the parent / carer. - At the time of administering the medicine, a senior member of staff will ask the child to take the medicine, or offer it in a manner acceptable to the child at the prescribed time and in the prescribed form. - If the child refuses to take the appropriate medication a note will be made on the form.
+- Where the medication is an adrenaline pen or inhaler (where there may be only occasional emergency use), it will have the expiry date of the medication recorded on the appropriate form. - Parents must notify the nursery IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home, or a change in strength/dose needs to be given. - Any change in the details listed above must be recorded on FAMLY with counter signature from the parent / carer. - At the time of administering the medicine, a senior member of staff will offer it in a manner acceptable to the child at the prescribed time and in the prescribed form. - If the child refuses to take the appropriate medication a note will be made on the form.
 Where medication is "essential" or may have side effects, discussion with the parent will take place to establish the appropriate response.
 This will be documented on the form.